Student Support Services

 Test Center

-The Test Center offers proctoring for the academic skills assessment and course testing such as, transitional, make-up, online, and nursing dosage exams.
+The Test Center offers proctoring for academic skills assessment, course make-up testing, and nursing dosage exams.
 It is also a site for CLEP, DSST, ATI-TEAS and division exams.
-Testing accommodations are provided as approved by Disability and Student Intervention Services.
+Testing accommodations are provided as approved by Office of Accessibility.
 For more information, please call 443-412-2352 or visit the Test Center webpage.